 |Suitable for all types of tanks with any diameter and height||Large diameter tanks with higher plate thickness requiring double-sided welding are not possible to erect by this method.
 Not fully feasible for double-wall tanks.|

 |Very good dimensional control is possible: Shell and bottom shapes obtained can be close to the designed dimensions.||Dimensional control is comparatively less.|

 |Erection time is comparatively more||Erection time is less.|

 |Safety issues as working at height||Safe erection as working at ground level.
 So lower risks.|

 |Resource requirement is more, hence more costly||Economical erection.|

 |Possibility of wind damage while erection.||Protective tank roofs and wind girders eliminate the possibility of wind damage.|

 |High-capacity cranes are required||The involvement of high-capacity cranes is comparatively less.|

 |Difficult operation with less efficiency||Smooth operation with high efficiency|

-To summarize, the tank erection methodology by jacking method has many advantages over the conventional ones which include easy to operate, safe and reliable, accurate control of the weld gap and the height of lifting rod, good quality of the project, and provides an outstanding economic benefit.
+To summarize, the tank erection methodology by jacking method has many advantages over the conventional ones which include easy to operate, safe and reliable, accurate control of the weld gap and the height of the lifting rod, good quality of the project, and providing an outstanding economic benefit.